Doral Location

 • Occupational Therapy seeks to assist its patients in performing everyday tasks and social functioning.
 Interventions are tailored to each individual patient’s needs and seek to set specific goals for them to achieve over time.
-Common services include developmental milestones, self-regulation, sensory integration, handwriting, upper extremity dysfunctions, and self-care skills.
+Common services include: developmental milestones, self-regulation, sensory integration, handwriting, upper extremity dysfunctions, and self-care skills.

 • Developmental Milestones: these are goals (milestones) that a patient is expected to meet in a given amount of time.
 Will typically focus on areas such as Gross Motor Skills, Fine Motor Skills, and Social/Emotional Development.
 This method helps track a patient’s progress in the areas that are being worked on.